Patient education: Chronic lymphocytic leukemia (CLL) in adults (Beyond the Basics)

 TREATMENT OF RELAPSED OR REFRACTORY CHRONIC LYMPHOCYTIC LEUKEMIA

-- Treatment to reduce chronic lymphocytic leukemia-related symptoms and complications
+●Treatment to reduce CLL-related symptoms and complications

 TREATMENT OF CHRONIC LYMPHOCYTIC LEUKEMIA COMPLICATIONS

-Infection — Infection is one of the most serious risks of treatment of chronic lymphocytic leukemia, accounting for approximately 50 percent of deaths.
-Although less common, serious infections can also occur in patients who have not received any treatment for their underlying leukemia.
+Infection — Infection is one of the most serious risks of treatment of CLL, accounting for approximately 50 percent of deaths.
+Although less common, serious infections can also occur in people who have not yet received any treatment for their underlying leukemia.
 The most common infections affect the upper respiratory tract (sinuses, bronchi).
-Smokers should be advised to stop smoking.
-All patients with CLL should make sure their vaccinations are up to date and receive yearly influenza vaccines and pneumococcal vaccination every five years.
-Live vaccines should NOT be given to patients with CLL.
-Shingles vaccine (H. Zoster vaccine) is not recommended for patients with CLL.
-Household contacts should also receive annual influenza vaccination.
+Smokers are especially vulnerable, so if you smoke, you should quit as soon as possible.
+(See "Patient education: Quitting smoking (Beyond the Basics)".)

 Many patients with leukemia will be asked about enrolling in a clinical (research) trial.
 A clinical trial is a carefully controlled way to study the effectiveness of new treatments or new combinations of known therapies.
 Ask your doctor for more information, or read about clinical trials at: